fetchai/uAgents/python/docs/api/uagents/agent.md

 def mailbox() -> Dict[str, str]
 ```

-Get the mailbox configuration of the agent (deprecated and replaced by agentverse).
+Get the mailbox configuration of the agent.
+Agentverse overrides it but mailbox is kept for backwards compatibility.

 **Returns**: